lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 even any other callable perl object) which will be called directly instead of retrieving the method by name from the table.
-Passing a Callable directly is mainly intended to allow a method to be looked up before hand to skip the table key lookup, value return, and associated marshalling overhead of .invoke without rearranging the calling code by allowing method names and method objects to be used interchangably.
+Passing a Callable directly is mainly intended to allow a method to be looked up before hand to skip the table key lookup, value return, and associated marshalling overhead of .dispatch without rearranging the calling code by allowing method names and method objects to be used interchangably.

-Since it is ubiquitous in Perl 6 to expose attributes via accessors, calling .invoke on the name of something which contains a non-function value will return the value attached to that table key, effectively acting as an implicit accessor.
+Since it is ubiquitous in Perl 6 to expose attributes via accessors, calling .dispatch with the name of something which contains a non-function value will return the value attached to that table key, effectively acting as an implicit accessor.
 When acting as an accessor, @args is ignored.
 If it is intended to retrieve the function as an Inline::Lua::Function rather than calling it,